Phase 4: Change read routing to Target

 This operation is a configuration change that can be carried out as explained here.

-If you performed the optional steps described in the prior topic, Enable asynchronous dual reads — to verify that your Target cluster was ready and tuned appropriately to handle the production read load — be sure to disable async dual reads when you’re done testing.
+If you performed the optional steps described in the prior topic, Phase 3: Enable asynchronous dual reads — to verify that your Target cluster was ready and tuned appropriately to handle the production read load — be sure to disable async dual reads when you’re done testing.
 If you haven’t already, revert

 Otherwise, if you don’t disable async dual reads, ZDM Proxy instances would continue to send async reads to Origin, which, although harmless, is unnecessary.